Feature #20901: Run a shell linter on bash scripts and add unit tests

 # shellcheck disable=SC2086

-#1 Updated by Leonardo Lai about 2 months ago
+#1 Updated by Leonardo Lai over 1 year ago

 - Status changed from New to Work in progress